RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/evolve-serverless-services.md

 ![serverless]({% image_path knative_serving_tile_highlighted.png %})

-Before deploying the payment service using a native image, let's delete existing payment Kybernetes object such as Pod, DeploymentConfig, Service,
+Before deploying the payment service using a native image, let's delete existing payment Kubernetes object such as Pod, DeploymentConfig, Service,

 First, create a new binary build within OpenShift

-`oc new-build quay.io/quarkus/ubi-quarkus-native-binary-s2i:19.2.0 --binary --name=payment-native-service -l app=payment-native-service`
+`oc new-build quay.io/quarkus/ubi-quarkus-native-binary-s2i:19.2.0 --binary --name=payment -l app=payment`

 You should get a `--> Success message` at the end.